 Councillors on the Planning and Transport Committee are:

-Cllrs Barrington, Brown, Darby, Groom, Hilson, Hosking, Holmes and James and Cllrs Porter, Gradwell and Taylor (ex officio)
+Cllrs Abbott, Brown, Darby, Hilson, Hosking, Holmes, James and Cllrs Porter, Gradwell and Taylor (ex officio)

 The Planning and Transport Committee meets every 6 weeks.
 Calendar of meetings September 2020 – May 2021